Designations Congruent with Things: Chapter 23

 The least you can do, the kids echo.
 Talk.

-Stop, Newt replies, his head snapping back, both hands coming to his temples.
+Stop.
+Newt’s head snaps back, both hands come to his temples.
 Stop stop stop stop stop.
 Please stop.

 Pay attention, not-Hermann snaps.

-The second option, his brain continues, would be to drill multiple holes, small ones, and then wire yourself up, dura to dermis.
-Reception, transmission, it might work, what it really would depend on, what both solutions would depend on, would be your ability transduce over-the-air electromagnetic waves into sensical thoughts.
+The second option, his brain continues, would be to drill multiple holes, small ones, then wire yourself up, dura to dermis.
+Reception, transmission—it might work.
+What it really would depend on, what both solutions would depend on, would be your ability transduce over-the-air electromagnetic waves into sensical thoughts.

 “Newton,” Hermann says.